Vorschreibung/siml/SPEC.rst

 SIML (Simple Item Markup Language)
 ==================================

-SIML is a deliberately tiny subset of YAML designed so that a reference parser can be written in short, clean ANSI C using only the standard library.
+SIML is a strict small subset of YAML designed so that a streaming reference parser can be written in short, clean ANSI C.

 It is line-oriented, has a fixed structure, and does not support arbitrary nesting.
-It is meant for files like lists of configuration records, not as a general data language.

 Example
 -------